Performance Issues at Work

 No. Signing a PIP indicates an employee’s acceptance of the performance allegations and PIP process.
 By signing it you will be seen as consenting to it which could hinder any argument later on down the line that the decision to place you on the PIP in the first place was unfair.
 Not only would we recommend not signing a PIP you do not agree with, you should also put in writing the fact that you do not consent to being placed on a PIP and the reasons why.
 If you are unable to resolve matters with your employer informally, it could made sense to raise a grievance about the decision to place you on a PIP.
 Even if you are not asked to sign a PIP, it still might make sense to detail your objections to being placed on it in writing so as not to be seen as consenting to the process by failing to object to it.

-Warning signs that a PIP is unfair
+Warning signs that a performance improvement plan is unfair

 PIPs can sometimes be used by employers to manage employees out of a business.
 An employee who has been employed for a long time with no previous record of performance issues (and/or good appraisals) may want to question why they are being placed on a PIP.
 Employees with new line managers they have a difficult relationship with (due to a clash of personalities, for example) can find themselves unexpectedly placed on a PIP.
 PIPs that contain unrealistic objectives or targets and/or timeframes for improvement could be inherently unfair and provide evidence that an employee is being ‘set up to fail’.
 Finally, employees that are put on PIPs that have been selectively chosen from a team of employees whose standard of work is all similar are likely to be able to validly argue that the decision to place them and them alone on a PIP is unfair.